Bicycle Accident Statistics

 Bike Accident Injuries

-The most common injuries sustained in bicycle accidents range from overuse to soft tissue and musculoskeletal trauma.
+The most common injuries sustained in bicycle accidents include soft tissue and musculoskeletal trauma.
 But the most disabling or fatal harm often results from head injuries.
 (13)

 Traumatic Injuries